idm1try/taki-api/README.md

 pnpm install
 ```

-Create `.env` file and put your configrations into it.
-Refer to the .env.example file for more information.
+Your configuration variables should be placed in a `.env` file that you create.
+See the.env.example file for more details.

 ## Run